Hazaribagh Town railway station: History

+New Railway line between Tatisilwai and Sanki was inaugurated by CM Raghubar Das on 29 August 2019.
+Two new pairs of passenger trains between Hatia and Sanki station started on 29 August 2019.
+Trial run on the newly constructed remaining Sidhwar-Sanki 27 kilometer rail section was successful on November 18 2022.
+4 tunnels, 32 curves and five major bridges have been constructed in this 27 km long rail section.
+Currently Patna - Ranchi Vande Bharat Express runs on this route, which was inaugurated on 27 June 2023 by Narendra Modi through video conferencing from Bhopal.

-Cost of the Project
+Cost of the project

 The project estimated cost for the full stretch between Koderma–Hazaribagh–Barkakana–Ranchi (total length of 200 kilometers) has an estimated cost of INR 3,000 crores.
 The railway stretch between Hazaribagh to Koderma, a 79.7 kilometer distance, incurred cost of INR 936 crores.
 During the inception of project in the year 1999, the estimated cost was around INR 332 crores, however over the period of time, the cost has been escalated to nearly INR 936 crores.

-Future plans

-The Hazaribagh Town railway station is an important railway station of Koderma Barkakana section.
-The deadline for project completion is set to be March 2018 deadline for Barkakana–Ranchi section.
-Amid security concerns in the Maoist-hit Ramgarh district the project has been provided with 24-hour security.
-Also a railway coal siding line has been constructed from Hazaribagh Town to Bandag.
+Trains

+Hazaribagh Town railway station handles trains six times daily except Tuesday and four times on Tuesday (Patna - Ranchi Vande Bharat Express does not run on Tuesdays).
+The trains are run by East Central Railway zone.
+Following are the trains arriving and departing from Hazaribagh Town railway station.